UBC-STAT/stat-301/docs/schedule-page.md

 By the end of this section, students will be able to:
 1. Give an example of a question that could be answered by generative modelling.
 2. Explain how a linear regression can be used to approximate the underlying mechanism that generated the data (quantitative response and input variables).
-3. Interpret the estimated coefficients and p-values derived from theoretical results in this simple setting.
+3. Interpret the estimated coefficients and p-values derived from theoretical results for a simple linear regression (i.e., one input variable).
-4. Discuss the assumptions made to estimate the coefficients and approximate their sampling distribution.
+4. Discuss the assumptions made to estimate the simple linear regression coefficients and approximate their sampling distribution.
-5. Explain how to approximate the sampling distribution of the regression coefficient estimators using bootstrapping.
+5. Explain how to approximate the sampling distribution of the simple linear regression coefficient estimators using bootstrapping.
-6. Contrast the sampling distribution approximated using theoretical results with bootstrapping alternatives in a simple setting (e.g., one input variable).
+6. Contrast the sampling distribution approximated using theoretical results with bootstrapping alternatives for simple linear regression setting.
 7. Compute confidence intervals for the regression coefficients using theoretical approximations and bootstrapping results.
-8. Write a computer script to perform linear regression.
+8. Write a computer script to perform a simple linear regression analysis.
 9. Explain the necessity of model-based approaches when the goal is to make inference about the generative model, whereas when the goal is to predict, both model-based and non-model based approaches can be used.

 #### Week 4: Different kinds of input variables, and the difference between causation and association